a-jones0/clickglance/README.md

   * All items in each day are ordered by type and then time (i.e. all tasks, then all assignments sorted by time, then all events sorted by start time).

 * Quickly Toggle Item Statuses
   * Clicking on an item will visibily change its status.
-In order, the statuses are In Progress, High Priority, Complete, and Cancelled.
+In order, the statuses are Incomplete, High Priority, Complete, and Cancelled.

 * Calendar and Calendar Group Creation
   * Create custom calendars with their own names and colors to group your items; create calendar groups to group your calendars.